Alepacox/Multicluster-ONOS/README.md

 A custom docker for Mininet will be generated handling all the nets, and that will let you attach to each of them by spawning a CLI at runtime.

+### In this branch, each ONOS has mapped ports on the host, so that this cluster can be accessed remotely.

 ## How to use
 Just run: `./generate_cluster.sh -c 2 -o 2 -a 3`